gabicantarini/ufcds/README.md

 ## Project overview <a name="id01"></a>

 **This is a UFCDs-IEFP repository for study purpose.
 It is a repo to study many sintax and languagues.**
-Repositório com propósito de estudo em programação referente a formação 23046 - Programador de Informática, com um total de 1.425 horas, ministrada pelo IEFP.
+<br />Repositório com propósito de estudo em programação referente a formação 23046 - Programador de Informática, com um total de 1.425 horas, ministradas pelo IEFP.

 <h3>Visit webpage: </h3><a href="">In progress...</a>